-In 2012 the WAND card was introduced as a direct result of feedback from members of the Disabled Children's Register.
-The card is a handy form of ID which parents say has helped to reduce the need to give lengthy explanations when seeking assistance while out and about.
-The card also gives concessions to families to local attractions such as Battersea Park Children's Zoo and leisure centres.
-It also enables free parking whilst at hospital or council appointments and can be used for fast-tracking in a growing number of local stores and services.
-All children in receipt of middle or upper rate Disabled Living Allowance (or equivalent) who join the Disabled Children's Register (DCR), qualify for the WAND card so that they can feel more confident about getting out and about with family or friends and making the most of local facilities.
+In 2012, the WAND Card was introduced as a direct result of feedback from members of the Disabled Children's Register.
+The card is a handy form of ID, which parents of disabled children say has helped to reduce the need to give lengthy explanations when seeking assistance while out and about.
+The card also gives concessions to families to local attractions, such as Battersea Park Children's Zoo and leisure centres in the area.
+It also enables free parking whilst at hospital or council appointments and can be used for fast-tracking in a growing number of local shops and services.
+All children in receipt of middle or upper rate Disabled Living Allowance (or equivalent), who join the Disabled Children's Register (DCR) qualify for the WAND Card so that they can feel more confident about getting around with family or friends and making the most of local facilities.

-In order to increase awareness of the Wand Card and the Disabled Children's Register, Parent Champion volunteers were recruited in the spring of 2014 via the DCR newsletter.
+In spring 2014, Parent Champion volunteers were recruited via the DCR newsletter in order to increase awareness of the WAND card and the Disabled Children's Register.
 Nine volunteers underwent Family and Childcare Trust training and undertook outreach work during the summer and autumn school terms.
-As well as being existing WAND cardholding families themselves, the Parent Champions added real value with their expertise in languages which included: Polish, Cantonese/Mandarin, Twi, Edo, Bengali, Hindi and Urdu.
+As well as being existing WAND Cardholding families themselves, the Parent Champions added real value with their expertise in languages, which included Polish, Cantonese/Mandarin, Twi, Edo, Bengali, Hindi and Urdu.

-Through visiting schools, summer fairs, local community events and talking to SENCos, Parent Champions have contributed to increasing the members on the Disabled Children's Register by over 33% in their first 8 months of operation.
+Through visiting schools, summer fairs, local community events and talking to SENCos, Parent Champions have contributed to increasing the members on the Disabled Children's Register by over 33 per cent in their first 8 months of operation.